-We recognize all derivative instruments, including our foreign currency exchange contracts and interest rate swap agreements, on the balance sheet at fair value at the balance sheet date.
-Derivative instruments that do not qualify for hedge accounting treatment must be recorded at fair value through earnings.
-To qualify for hedge accounting treatment, cash flow hedges must be highly effective in offsetting changes to expected future cash flows on hedged transactions.
-If a derivative instrument qualifies for hedge accounting, changes in the fair value of the derivative instrument from the effective portion of the hedge are deferred in AOCI, net of tax, and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
-We immediately record in earnings the extent to which a hedge instrument is not effective in achieving offsetting changes in fair value.
-We de-designate derivative instruments from hedge accounting when the likelihood of the hedged transaction occurring becomes less than probable.
-For de-designated instruments, the gain or loss from the time of de-designation through maturity of the instrument is recognized in earnings.
-Any gain or loss in AOCI at the time of de-designation is reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
-See Note 12 to the condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for further information regarding the effect of derivative instruments designated as cash flow hedges on the condensed consolidated statements of operations for the three months ended March 31, 2015 and 2014.
+We recognize all hedging instruments on the balance sheet at fair value at the balance sheet date.
+Instruments that do not qualify for hedge accounting treatment must be recorded at fair value through earnings.
+To qualify for hedge accounting treatment, cash flow and net investment hedges must be highly effective in offsetting changes to expected future cash flows or fair value on hedged transactions.
+If the instrument qualifies for hedge accounting, changes in the fair value of the hedging instrument from the effective portion of the hedge are deferred in AOCI, net of tax, and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+We immediately record in earnings the extent to which a hedging instrument is not effective in achieving offsetting changes in fair value.
+We de-designate hedging instruments from hedge accounting when the likelihood of the hedged transaction occurring becomes less than probable.
+For de-designated instruments, the gain or loss from the time of de-designation is reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+See Note 13 to the condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for further information regarding the effect of hedging instruments on the condensed consolidated statements of operations for the three and nine months ended September 30, 2015 and 2014.